 EOC is designed to provide information regarding financial and academic assistance available for individuals who desire to pursue a program of postsecondary education.
 EOC also provides assistance to individuals in applying for admission to institutions that offer programs of postsecondary education, including assistance in preparing necessary applications for use by admissions and financial aid officers.

 EOC targets low-income and first generation adults.
 2/3’s of our participants must meet both criteria, 1/3 can be any adult needing EOC services.

 What other programs does EOC work with to help participants?

 EOC provides assistance with completing federal financial aid applications, financial aid paperwork needing by schools, admissions paperwork, scholarship searches, and test prep for GED/HiSET, Accuplacer, ACT, and college placement exams.
 EOCs also provide academic advice, and career assessments, personality assessments, learning styles inventories, financial literacy counseling, and group presentations for those who may be interested in our services.

 How many clients are served annually by EOC?

-Each program’s numbers vary depending on how many counties they are serving.
-Southeastern Oklahoma State University’s EOC serves 1,620 clients in eleven counties.
+Southeastern Oklahoma State University’s EOC serves 1,620 clients in twelve counties.

-Participants may be placed (enrolled) in adult basic education or GED classes, vocational/technology schools, online degree programs, two-year colleges, or four-year universities.
+Participants may enroll in adult basic education or GED/HiSET classes, career tech programs/schools, online degree programs, two-year colleges, or four-year universities.